 Straight vs Curved Axe Handles: Which is Best?

-There has been plenty of debate over the years – and a lot of it is overblown.
-It really comes down to the axe user’s preference.
-However, there are some reasons one might choose a curved vs straight handle.
+There has been plenty of debate over the years – and a lot of it is overblown, and it mostly comes down to the axe user’s preference.
+However, there are good reasons to contemplate straight vs curved axe handles for your needs.

 Axe handles are curved to improve ergonomics and balance during chopping tasks.
 Straight axe handles are stronger for tasks like splitting and can be more precise for detailed work when using a carpenter’s axe or hatchet.
 However, the choice is mostly a matter of preference.